rigbypc/SOParallelCorpusReplication/README.md

 `</s>`

+So, we remove them.

-Besides creating the dictionary previous command creates a binrary file with .t7 extension.
+Besides creating the dictionary (the .dict files) previous command creates a binrary file with .t7 extension.
 For our purpose we do not need that file.

 rm ~/data/*.t7